janis-sijanovs/frontend-homework-17/README.md

-# Frontend Homework 16
+# Frontend Homework 17

-I have finished my sixteenth homework.
+I have finished my seventeenth homework.

-Was tricky.
+Didn't have a lot of time to invest.
+Added a page counter
-Got confused a few times.
+Fixed a few bugs
-But got through, and I think it's fine.
-Could've spent some extra time on design.